RomainAnselin/supportWrapper/README.md

 - For sperf solr, add an input parameter

 # 04/05/2022
-Parallelized sperf commands execution in the background
+- Parallelized sperf commands execution in the background
+- Test vs OSS diag collector

+# 19/07/2023
+- MonteCristo and DiagViewer added to conf file